greenbone/gsa/doc/readme-its.txt

 ITS Scan Config and Report Format Plugin:

-ITS expects a special Scan Config installed for the user and a special Report Format Plugin.
+ITS expects a special Scan Config installed for the user, a special Report Format Plugin and a special Scanner.
-ITS will take the Scan Config named "ITS-Scankonfiguration" and the Report Format Plugin named "ITS PDF".
+ITS will take the Scan Config named "ITS-Scankonfiguration", the Report Format Plugin named "ITS PDF" and the Scanner named "ITS-Scanner".
+Currently the ITS-Scanner is just a normal OpenVAS Scanner.